Founded in 1830, Prior Park College is a co-educational boarding and day school which is Christian in the Catholic tradition.

 Head: Mrs Rosie Allen

 Prior Park School, Gibraltar.
-Opened in September 2016, Prior Park School is the first Independent co-educational senior school in Gibraltar for children 11–18 years.
+Opened in September 2016, Prior Park School is the first Independent co-educational senior school in Gibraltar for children aged 11–18 years.

 Headmaster: Mr Paul Martyn